-Building 1516, the newest residence hall on the UGA campus, opened fall 2010 and provides double and single rooms with private bath accommodations geared toward non-first-year undergraduate students.
-Building 1516 is a signature space that supports the academics and personal growth of residents, provides a place where programs, classes and events are hosted, and most importantly, provides a home-away-from-home for 555 students.
-Located adjacent to East Campus Village, Building 1516 is the fourth residence hall to comprise the Reed Community, joining Morris, Payne and Reed Halls.
-It is conveniently located near the Ramsey Student Center for Physical Activities, University Health Center, Hugh Hodgson School of Music, Lamar Dodd School of Art and the Georgia Museum of Art.
-In addition, Building 1516 provides easy access to residential parking as well as multiple bus routes, and is a short distance to the Joe Frank Harris Dining Commons.
+Building 1516 opened fall 2010 and is a Leadership in Energy and Environmental Design (LEED) Gold certification residence hall.
+Building 1516 provides double and single rooms with private bath accommodations geared toward non-first-year undergraduate students.
+Building 1516 is a signature space that supports the academic and personal growth of residents, provides a place where programs, classes and events are hosted, and most importantly, provides a home-away-from-home for 555 students.
+Located adjacent to East Campus Village, it is near the Ramsey Student Center for Physical Activities, University Health Center, Hugh Hodgson School of Music, Lamar Dodd School of Art and the Georgia Museum of Art.
+In addition, Building 1516 provides easy access to residential parking as well as multiple bus routes, and is a short distance to the Village Summit Dining Commons located Joe Frank Harris Commons.

 University Housing's Commitment to Sustainable Design

 Buildings significantly impact the natural environment and resources.
 However, with some forethought and planning, these environmental impacts and the associated economic costs can be reduced.
 Throughout the construction planning process, opportunities for sustainable development, the green design, improved indoor air quality, and water and energy efficiency have been implemented.
 By adopting green building strategies that save money and minimize impact on the environment, University Housing demonstrates its desire to be a good steward of the present and a builder for the future.
 To this end Building 1516 has been awarded LEED Gold certification.